Foreign relations of Nauru

-Membership in international organizations
+Membership in international organisations

 Nauru was admitted to the United Nations on 14 September 1999.
 Nauru's application to the United Nations was questioned by the People's Republic of China due to Nauru's close diplomatic and trade links to Taiwan.
 Nevertheless, Nauru was granted UN full membership.

 Nauru became a full member of the Commonwealth of Nations in May 1999.
 Since independence, Nauru had been a special member of the Commonwealth prior to 1999, but having fallen behind in payments, reverted to Special Member status on 1 July 2005, with no authoritative power.
 It then returned to be a full member again in June 2011.

 Additionally outside the region, Nauru is a member or participant of the ACP (Lomé Convention), the Alliance of Small Island States, the Asian Development Bank, the Economic and Social Commission for Asia and the Pacific (ESCAP), the Food and Agriculture Organization (FAO), the G-77, the International Civil Aviation Organization, the International Maritime Organization, the ITU, and the International Olympic Committee.

-Nauru is notable for its lack of membership in several major international organizations.
+Nauru is notable for its lack of membership in several major international organisations.
 Nauru is one of only seven UN members that is not a member of the International Bank for Reconstruction and Development and one of 12 not part of the International Finance Corporation.
 Nauru also is not a member of the International Development Association and has no society associated with the International Red Cross and Red Crescent Movement.
 Finally, as with many other nations in Oceania, Nauru is not a member of the International Hydrographic Organization.

-Membership in regional organizations
+Membership in regional organisations

 Regional cooperation through various multilateral organizations is a key element in Nauru's foreign policy.
 The country also hosted the regional meeting that resulted in the Nauru Agreement Concerning Cooperation in the Management of Fisheries of Common Interest whose eight signatories (including Nauru) collectively controls 25–30% of the world's tuna supply and approximately 60% of the western and central Pacific tuna supply.
 Additionally, Nauru is a full member of the Pacific Islands Forum, the South Pacific Applied Geoscience Commission, the Pacific Regional Environment Programme and the Secretariat of the Pacific Community.